Administration of Estates, Trusts, and Guardianships

 • First-Party Supplemental Needs Trusts (aka First-Party Special Needs Trusts)

-• Estate is subject to the Medicaid Estate Recovery Program (MERP) upon the death of the beneficiary
+• The estate is subject to the Medicaid Estate Recovery Program (MERP) upon the death of the beneficiary

-• Can be funded by the beneficiary’s property directly, which is useful for beneficiaries who may be receiving public benefits but also receive income from other sources (usually a court settlement)
+• Can be funded by the beneficiary’s property directly.
+That is useful for beneficiaries who may be receiving public benefits but also receive income from other sources (usually a court settlement)

 • Third-Party Supplemental Needs Trusts (aka Third Party Special Needs Trusts)

-• Created to protect a person who receives Social Security Income (disability or supplemental) and who may be subject to personal income limits in order to continue receipt of public benefits and not subject to payback provisions usually required by the Medicaid Estate Recovery Program (MERP)
+• Created to protect a person who receives Social Security Income (disability or supplemental). this person may be subject to personal income limits to continue receiving public benefits.
+But not subject to payback provisions usually required by the Medicaid Estate Recovery Program (MERP)

-• Helps ensure that there is money left for the disabled beneficiary to cover costs a limited income, proper, would otherwise not cover
+• Helps ensure that there is money left for the disabled beneficiary to cover costs a limited income would otherwise not cover

-• Can be a useful tool for relatives who want to leave a disabled beneficiary a gift in their will while not affecting the receipt of Social Security income (also useful for any beneficiary who is due a court settlement that would impact their receipt of benefits if received directly)
+• Can be a useful tool for relatives who want to leave a disabled beneficiary a gift in their will while not affecting the receipt of Social Security income.
+It is also useful for any beneficiary who is due a court settlement that would impact their receipt of benefits if received directly.

 The above is just a sampling list of possible trusts you may want to incorporate into your estate-planning portfolio.
-Given the various aspects to consider in trust administration, it is highly recommended that you retain an attorney to evaluate you and your family’s needs and the role that thorough estate planning can have in addressing such.
-Call the offices of Peck Ritchey, LLC at (855) 328-5787 to schedule a consultation, wherever you are in your estate planning journey, so we can help you protect the ones you love most.
+Given the various aspects to consider in trust administration, it is highly recommended that you retain an attorney.
+Your lawyer can evaluate your and your family’s needs and the role of thorough estate planning in addressing those needs.
+Call the offices of Peck Ritchey, LLC at (855) 328-5787 to schedule a consultation.
+Wherever you are in your estate planning journey, we can help you protect the ones you love most.

 Why Hire Peck Ritchey, LLC?

-The administration of an estate, trust, or guardianship is not an easy task.
-Though information can be found online on these issues, some courts may have preferences that are expected and not known to those with little to no experience in this area of law.
-There are so many variables to address between the individuals involved in these kinds of cases.
+Administration of an estate, trust, or guardianship is not easy.
+Though information on these issues can be found online, some courts may have preferences that are expected and not known to those with little to no experience in this area of law.
+Many variables exist to address between the individuals involved in these kinds of cases.
 Whether the parties are a proposed ward and their family members or a decedent’s estate and the creditors seeking debt settlement on that estate, there are many complex issues because of the dynamics these relationships create.
 Trust an experienced Chicago attorney from Peck Ritchey, LLC to handle these matters efficiently and with the care necessary to ensure the best results for you and your family.
 Calling Peck Ritchey, LLC today at (855) 328-5787 is the first step to obtaining the best resolution in these matters and finding peace of mind.